sean-obeirne/configs/README.md

 # configs
 Configuration files I use for my linux machines

+I can run "sh getfiles.sh" to pull my config files from their locations to this repo

-so far this repo contains a config file for: i3 polybar
+So far this repo contains my config files for: i3 polybar